2nd Year

 Settings and references

-Flock, deformations, characters, costume’s research
+Herd, deformations, characters, costume research

 THE PARODY

-Study of the Parodies
+Study of Parodies

-The show
+The Show

-Comedy and Humour
+Comedy and Humor

 THE COMIC PHENOMENON